• Home

 What is the 'Psychology in an International Context: Singapore' (PICS) program?

-1. Wollongong-based UOW students travelling to Singapore in a group
+1. Wollongong-based UOW Psychology students travelling to Singapore in a group

-• Students from UOW Wollongong campus will travel to Singapore for 1 week
+• Psychology students from UOW's Wollongong campus will travel to Singapore for 2 weeks.

-2. Singapore-based UOW students joining the Wollongong-based students to take part in the program
+2. Singapore-based UOW Psychology students joining the Wollongong-based students to take part in the program

-• Students from the SIM campus in Singapore join the Wollongong-based students for a week of on- and off-campus activities
+• Psychology students from the SIM campus in Singapore join the Wollongong-based students for 2 weeks of on- and off-campus activities.

 What will you do?